 Parents can also be quick to make judgments!
 If they think a teacher looks very young, inexperienced, scruffy or disorganised, they sometimes “decide” they’re not doing a good job and make their life difficult.
 There are plenty of ways of dressing to give the appearance of confidence, competence, a high level of organization and authority.
 For meetings with “difficult parents”, teachers need to make sure their body language and appearance are saying everything they want it to.
 Looking the part, whether you’re a new or experienced teacher, can be really easy and sometimes only small changes need to be made for a big impact.
 A full image consultation can help with body language and dressing to win over the most demanding, pushy parents and keep them at bay.

 If you’re newly qualified and struggling to get your first permanent job in teaching, it can be very competitive.
 When you’re up against equally qualified people, you really need to give yourself the best chance of appearing confident and the best person for the job at the interview.

 I have the utmost respect for teachers.
 It’s a tough job, often thankless and there is so much more to the job than just teaching!
-I love working with them to make their job easier and that is why I’m offering a £20 discount on a full image consultation for the months of July and August.
+I love working with them to make their job easier and that is why I’m offering a £20 discount on a full image consultation during the month of August.

 If you have any teacher friends or family, please let them know of the offer and if you are a teacher wanting to invest in yourself, I look forward to helping you soon.